What do the kids say? K-12 students sound off on school

 “Some kids will be more responsible than others.
 I’m not looking forward to it but I’ve got to go school so I’d rather be there in person,” Peter said.

-Not yet 5, kindergartner Rivington Hall in Westport, Connecticut, will begin her first big-kid year on Zoom after finishing preschool at home.
-That may change later in the year.
+Not yet 5, kindergartner Rivington Hall in Westport, Connecticut, will begin her first big-kid year in September, at least in part on Zoom after finishing preschool at home.

 “I'd rather go to school because it has more toys and it's more fun,” she said as she munched on animal crackers and sipped from a juice box.